MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 You can publish your PWA to the Microsoft Store for Windows, the App store for iOS, or the Play Store for Android, by using [PWA Builder](https://www.pwabuilder.com).

-To learn how to use PWA Builder and publish to the Microsoft Store, see [Publish a Progressive Web App to the Microsoft Store](./microsoft-store.md).
+To learn how to use PWA Builder and publish to the Microsoft Store, see [Publish a PWA to the Microsoft Store](./microsoft-store.md).

 <!-- ====================================================================== -->